VoIP Resources VoIP Fundamentals Introduction to Business VoIP

-Ring Group Feature Overview
+Ring Groups Feature Overview

-You can customize the VoIP ring group to fit your needs.
-You can add a failover location for it (a voicemail box, the department’s manager, a receptionist, etc.), and you can add a phone number so that callers who dial the number get sent directly to the group.
+And you can even add a phone number so that callers who dial the number get sent directly to the group.

-Group Ring Strategies: How Calls Move Through the Group
+Ring Group Strategies: How Calls Move Through the Group

 Simultaneous Ring: Phones Ring All at Once